Check fraud safety for businesses

 Businesses as Check Fraud Victims

-It is widely believed that businesses are the primary targets of check fraud professionals - especially by organized rings of criminals.
+It is widely believed that businesses are the primary targets of check fraud professionals - especially organized rings of criminals.
 As far as counterfeiting and alteration, payroll checks appear to be a favorite although all forms of business checks are targets from time to time and all forms of fraud techniques are practiced as well.

 Uniform Commercial Code - Who is responsible?

 It is clear now that businesses must play a role in ensuring their checks are secure.
-Recently revised UCC regulations add the onus of shared responsibility for check fraud on the business.
+Recently revised UCC regulations add the onus of shared responsibility for check fraud in the business.
 For example, if a bank offers their customer check stock that contains security features that could have prevented a specific case of fraud, the bank can claim that the customer was negligent and therefore at least partially liable for the fraud loss.